Riesz-based orientation of localizable Gaussian fields: Classical tools in directionality analysis of images

-The functions $A$, $\varphi$ and $\vect{n}$ are respectively called the amplitude, the scalar phase and the local orientation of $f$. \end{definition} To characterize the degree of directionality of $f$ at some point $\vect{x}$, a classical tool, widely used in the image processing community, is the so-called structure tensor, which has been revisited through the Riesz transform by \cite{F02}, and is based on the $2\times 2$ matrix:
+the local orientation of $f$ at point $\vect{x}$. \end{definition} The Riesz transform can be viewed as a smooth version of the gradient operator.
+To characterize the degree of directionality of $f$ at some point $\vect{x}$, a classical tool, widely used in the image processing community, is the so-called structure tensor involving the gradient \cite{bigun1987optimal,harris1988combined,jahne2004practical}, which has been revisited through the Riesz transform by \cite{F02}.
+Let us begin with the $2\times 2$ matrix: